Weapons maker Raytheon tops profit estimates on strong international demand

-Jan 30 (Reuters) - U.S. weapons maker Raytheon Co topped Wall Street estimates for quarterly profit on Thursday as strong international demand spurred sales in its defense systems unit, which makes the Patriot missile-defense system and surveillance radars.
+(Reuters) - U.S. weapons maker Raytheon Co (RTN.N) topped Wall Street estimates for quarterly profit on Thursday as strong international demand spurred sales in its defense systems unit, which makes the Patriot missile-defense system and surveillance radars.

+CFO Toby O’Brien told Reuters in an interview on Thursday that for 2020 “we see strong sales growth for the year 6 to 8 percent.”
+He said “international and domestic are both expected to grow again in 2020 as they did in 2019.”

 Defense contractors are expected to benefit from tensions between the United States and Iran after a top Iranian military commander was killed in a U.S. drone strike in Baghdad on Jan.
 3, prompting Iran to retaliate with a missile attack against a U.S. base in Iraq days later.